Ecology, a word coined by Ernst Haeckel in the 19th century, whose etymological meaning comes from the Greek oikos, house, habitation

 From this perspective then, which challenges the dominant ethos in the psychological, spiritual and cognitive realms, we can give attention

-to a social ecology whereby the exploitation of nature has in turn given rise to other social forms of exploitation within the military industrial capitalist paradigm of social organization that drives globalization within the neo-liberal free market economy.
+to a social ecology whereby the exploitation of nature has in turn given rise to other social forms of exploitation within the industrial capitalist paradigm of social organization that drives globalization within a story of infinite expansion and growth on

+a finite earth.
 A radical shift in perspective would mean revising our view of ourselves, and our relationship to others and with the more-than-human world within which we evolved.
-This raises ethical considerations which is the third aspect of the Deep Centre's approach,
+This raises ethical considerations which is the third aspect of the Deep Centre's